1-2 Lancelyn Court Prec, Spital Road, Bebington, Wirral, CH63 9JP

 We hold flu vaccination clinics each year during the autumn.
 If you are over 65, have a long term health condition, are pregnant or are a carer, you may be eligible for a flu vaccine.

-If you are age 70 or aged between 78 and 80 you will be eligible for your shingles vaccine this year.
+If you are aged between 70 and 79 you will be eligible for your shingles vaccine.
 Everyone in this age group will be contacted to book in.

 Tetanus and poliomyelitis are serious and sometimes fatal illnesses that can be prevented by immunisation.
 If you have had a full course of immunisation against these illnesses up to school leaving age you should be fully protected.
 If you are not protected please make an appointment with the practice nurse.
 The polio vaccination is especially important for parents of pre-school age infants attending for their immunisations.